Jump to Main Content

 The North American Serials Interest Group (NASIG) awards a $3,000 scholarship to a library/information science graduate student who demonstrates excellence in scholarship and the potential for accomplishment in a serials career.

-Limited To: Applicant must be entering an ALA-accredited graduate library program (or Mexican equivalent) or must have completed no more than twelve hours of academic requirements towards the graduate degree at the time of enrollment.
+Eligibility: Applicant must be entering an ALA-accredited graduate library program (or Mexican equivalent) or must have completed no more than twelve hours of academic requirements towards the graduate degree at the time of enrollment.

-Paul Evan Peters Fellowship
+Paul Evan Peters Scholarship

-The Paul Evan Peters Fellowship was established to honor and perpetuate the memory of Paul Evan Peters (1947-1996), founding executive director of the Coalition for Networked Information (CNI).
+The Paul Evan Peters Scholarship was established to honor and perpetuate the memory of Paul Evan Peters (1947-1996), founding executive director of the Coalition for Networked Information (CNI).
 The fellowship will assist students pursuing graduate studies in the information sciences, librarianship, or closely related field, that advance the frontiers of digital information and technology.

 Amount: Varies

-Limited To: U.S. citizen or permanent resident, entering or enrolled in a master's or doctoral program in information science.
+Eligibility: U.S. citizen or permanent resident, entering or enrolled in a master's or doctoral program in information science.

 PMI Educational Foundation Scholarships